tenstorrent/tt-metal/CONTRIBUTING.md

 If you forwarded your port, navigate to `http://localhost:8888`.

+### Cleaning the dev environment with `make nuke`

+Normally, `make clean` only clears out build artifacts.
+It does **not** delete the built Python dev environment stored at `build/python_env/`.

+To delete absolutely everything including the Python environment, use `make nuke`.

 ## Debugging tips

 - To print within a kernel the following must be added: